 What is pillar 3a?

-• 1st pillar: state benefits (AHV/AVS, IV and supplementary benefits)
+• 1st pillar: state provisions (AHV/AVS, disability insurance and supplementary benefits)

-• 2nd pillaroccupational provisions (BVG/LLP, pension fund, UVG)
+• 2nd pillar: occupational provisions (BVG/LPP, pension fund, accident insurance)

-• 3rd pillarprivate provisions, made up of pillar 3a and pillar 3b
+• 3rd pillar: private provisions (tax-qualified pillar 3a and non-tax-qualified pillar 3b)

-Pillar 3a is tax-qualified, which means that you can only access your accumulated savings under certain conditions.
+Pillar 3a is tax-qualified, which means that withdrawals are only possible under certain conditions.

 What are the advantages of pillar 3a?

-With pillar 3a, you’ll be able to save for a self-determined life when you’re older: you’ll improve your retirement and close any income gaps.
+With pillar 3a, you’ll be able to lead a financially self-determined life when you’re older: you increase your pension and can close any income gaps after retirement.

 Additional advantages of pillar 3a:

-• Taxes: you save on taxes as you can deduct your deposits from your taxable income on your tax return.
+• Save on taxes: you can deduct your pillar 3a contributions from your taxable income on your tax return.

 What is the maximum pillar 3a amount?